Waterman (occupation): Watermen in the United Kingdom: 1859 to 1999

 In 1889 following the lead taken by stevedores, watermen and lightermen joined the successful The Great London Dock Strike and the Amalgamated Society of Watermen, Lightermen and Bargemen was hastily formed in 1893 eventually merging with the Transport and General Workers' Union in 1922.
 Many watermen patriotically turned their barges over to government use during World War I. The transport of coal and goods was of particular importance during wartime, however, during the 1920s worsening conditions and industrial action again brought London's docks to a halt.

 The British Tugowners Association was founded in 1934.
 It allowed watermen to use their qualifications and skills, particularly in close quarter maneuvers, in ports overseas; skills that in recent years with the use of newer technology especially the introduction of bow thrusters have seen a decline in use.

-In the late 1930s speed trials took place on the Thames for Armed high speed launches some of which would latter form the fleet of boats used in Air Sea Rescue piloted by watermen during the 1940s.
+In the late 1930s speed trials took place on the Thames for Armed high speed launches some of which would later form the fleet of boats used in Air Sea Rescue piloted by watermen during the 1940s.
 400 barges or Thames lighters were turned over to military use as bumboats or simply beached during the Normandy landings of 1944.